DennisSchwartz/mplexviz-ngraph/README.md

 You can install the module with: `npm install mplexviz-ngraph`

-To test it try something like this:
+To test it, try something like this:

 ```javascript
 var Viz = require('mplexviz-ngraph');